in28minutes/spring-microservices/README.md

 ### Introduction

-- TODO - Step-29-RERECORD THIS TO CHECK JPA Section Out--Overview-of-Connecting-RESTful-Service-to-JPA

 Developing RESTful web services is fun.
 The combination of Spring Boot, Spring Web MVC, Spring Web Services and JPA makes it even more fun.
 And its even more fun to create Microservices.

 There are two parts to this course - RESTful web services and Microservices